Norbs89/camping-site-frontend/README.md

 This repository is for the frontend files. for backend files, [click here!](https://github.com/Norbs89/camping-site-backend)

+## Version 0.8.7

+- "Site Items" have been optimised for mobile.
+As a result the landing page and "All Sites" page are now fully styled for mobile.
+- Footer has been styled for mobile.
+- Dashboard has been further optimised for mobile.
+- Minor changes in code to aid styling.

 ## Version 0.8.6

-- Login page have been styled for desktop.
+- Login page has been styled for desktop.
-- Register page have been styled for desktop.
+- Register page has been styled for desktop.
 - Minor changes in code to aid styling.

 ## Version 0.8.5

-- Image upload modal is styled for desktop & mobile.
+- Image upload modal has been styled for desktop & mobile.
 - Minor improvements on image upload experience (required & uploading indicator).
 - Error handling implemented on image upload.

 ## Version 0.8.4

-- "Add New Site" page have been styled for desktop.
+- "Add New Site" page has been styled for desktop.
-- "Edit Site" page have been styled for desktop.
+- "Edit Site" page has been styled for desktop.
 - Minor changes in code to aid styling.

 ## Version 0.8.3

-- Individual site page have been styled.
+- Individual site page has been styled.
 - Minor styling changes to dashboard.
 - Minor bug fixes.
 - Added booking link to individual site page.